ParaCoToUl/noarr-structures/noarr_docs_tech/README.md

 ### Bag

 `bag` combines a wrapped structure with an underlying data blob.
-It provides all `wrapper`'s methods that don't affect its layout (those which do affect the layout are generally those with `func_family` set to `transform_tag`).
+It provides all `wrapper`'s methods that do not affect its layout (those which do affect the layout are generally those with `func_family` set to `transform_tag`).

 It provides the following extra methods: